Mongolia

 Taimen fishing boats

-Camp Season: The camps are typically open for four prime fishing weeks, from September 2 to October 2.
+2025 Season: The camps are typically open for four prime fishing weeks, from September 1 to October 6.

-Boats: Fish from 18 ft. aluminum Semi-V Lowe boats, powered by 55 HP Mariner jet units, with two anglers per boat.
+Boats: Fish from 18 ft. aluminum jet boats with 40-HP Mariner outboard motors.
+You'll fish two anglers per boat and guide.
 You'll mostly be wade fishing.
 However, Atlantic salmon-style drops are possible for anglers who enjoy a break from wading.
 Each boat has life jackets, tools, an emergency kit, and a cooler for food and drinks during the day.

 Guides: Personable, English-speaking guide staff (many from Montana), all with at least ten years of experience in high-quality lodges and camps.